 Director / DP / Filmmaker / Writer / Storyteller / Artist

-Fueled by a passion for visual storytelling, Matthew Ward has over 20 years of experience in pre-visualization and digital cinematography specializing in working directly with film directors and production designer to help realize their films.
+Fueled by a passion for visual storytelling, Matthew Ward has over 25 years of experience in pre-visualization, cinematography and digital filmmaking, often working directly with film directors, production designers, and game devs to help realize their films and game narratives.

-His contributions span numerous live action and animated feature films, including Star Wars Episode II: Attack of the Clones, Titan A.E., The Matrix Reloaded, The Matrix Revolutions, The Polar Express, Catwoman, Superman Returns, War of the Worlds, Monster House, Beowulf, Disney's A Christmas Carol, Mars Needs Moms, Escape From Planet Earth, The Walk, and Welcome to Marwen.
+His contributions span numerous live action and animated feature films, including Star Wars Episode II: Attack of the Clones, Titan A.E., The Matrix Reloaded, The Matrix Revolutions, The Polar Express, Catwoman, Superman Returns, War of the Worlds, Monster House, Beowulf, Disney's A Christmas Carol, Mars Needs Moms, Escape From Planet Earth, The Walk, Welcome to Marwen, and the upcoming feature film Borderlands.

-Ward continues to work and consult with talented directors whose unique stories drive the medium of film to its limits.
-When not immersed in a major production, he enjoys directing and producing small creative projects that result in innovative, thought-provoking short films and music videos for diverse audiences.
+When not immersed in a major production, he enjoys directing, producing, and consulting on creative projects that result in innovative, thought-provoking short films and music videos that offer further collaboration with others.